capoomgit/opus-documentation/tutorial1.md

 ## OPUS API Tutorial: How to Customize and Fetch 3D Models

-Welcome to the OPUS API tutorial.
+Welcome to the Opus API User Guide!
+Opus API provides a seamless interface for users to interact with a variety of 3D models.
 In this guide, we'll go through the process of fetching model names, obtaining attributes, customizing a 3D model, and understanding its structure using the provided JSON schema.

 ### **Table of Contents**
 1. Fetch Model Names